nzantout/SORT3D/README.md

 ### Hardware Requirements

-SORT3D-Nav has been deployed on an NVidia RTX 4090 with 24GB of VRAM to run the live captioning model on the wheelchair.
-The system requires around 16GB of VRAM to run the semantic mapping module along with live captioning.
-The system uses around 12GB of VRAM to run using ground truth semantics with live captioning.
-We will add a breakdown of memory usage and options to reduce usage for lower end devices soon!
+SORT3D-Nav has been deployed on an Nvidia RTX 4090 with 24GB of VRAM to run the live captioning model on the wheelchair, and on an Nvidia RTX 4090 with 16GB of VRAM to run the live captioning model on the mecanum-wheeled robot.
+The system requires a minimum of:

-### Operating System
+- 10GB of VRAM to run the semantic mapping module along with live captioning.
+- 7GB of VRAM to run using ground truth semantics with live captioning.

+If you have more VRAM, you may increase the `captioner_batch_size` in the run scripts to get faster captioning throughput (and vice versa).

+The language planner additionally requires a WiFi connection on the robot to connect to the Mistral servers.
 This system has been tested in Ubuntu 20.04, 22.04, and 24.04, running in the Ubuntu 22.04 Docker image we provide.

 ## SORT3D-Bench: Setup

-### 1) Conda Environment
+### 1.1) Conda Environment

 **First, make sure you are checked out into `humble-wheelchair`**:
 ```